Santa Barbara Weekend Getaway: 3-Day Itinerary

 Have Lunch at Santa Barbara Shellfish Company

-After you check out the museum and work up an appetite at the botanic garden, walk to the end of Stearns Wharf for dinner at Santa Barbara Shellfish Company!
+After you check out the museum and work up an appetite at the botanic garden, walk to the end of Stearns Wharf for lunch at Santa Barbara Shellfish Company!

 TIP: You can drive right onto Stearns Wharf, but parking is limited.
 I recommend parking in the parking lot down the street and walking if it’s crowded.